gaia-unlimited/community-workshop1/docs/content/venue.md

 ## Accessibility

-HdA itself is accessible to persons with disabilities, and dedicated parking spaces are available.
-Unfortunately, the bus for the workshop may not be accessible to persons with disabilties, although there are taxi services in Heidelberg that are.
+HdA itself is accessible to disabled persons, and dedicated parking spaces are available.
+Unfortunately, the bus for the workshop may not be disabled accessible, although there are taxi services in Heidelberg that are.

 Note that mobile phone connectivity at/around the HdA is at best poor, but usually non-existent.
 Don't hesitate to contact us in advance if you need any assistance.